Processing math: 100%

 The integumentary system includes skin, hair, and nails.
 The skin is the largest organ of the body and has many purposes.
 Our skin keeps us warm and contains nerve endings that control the ability to feel the sensations of hot, cold, pain, and pressure.
 Our skin also keeps harmful things out of the body, such as dirt, bacteria, and viruses, and keeps helpful things in like moisture.
 Maintaining intact skin is important to prevent infection and maintain health.
 This chapter will review the anatomy and physiology of the integumentary system, factors that affect healthy skin and healing, and interventions that nurses perform to repair and protect this vital organ.

 This page titled 10.1: Integumentary Introduction is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Ernstmeyer & Christman (Eds.)
-(OpenRN) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+(OpenRN) via source content that was edited to the style and standards of the LibreTexts platform.